-After statehood was granted in 1889, Mandan's population exploded consistant with other cities in North Dakota.
-Both schools in town, both the "West End" school on 8th Avenue as well as the "East End" two story wood schoolhouse on Wright Avenue (now Collins Avenue) would fill to capacity.
+After statehood was granted in 1889, Mandan's population along with other cities in North Dakota exploded.
+Both schools in town, both the "West End" school on 8th Avenue as well as the "East End" two story wood schoolhouse on Wright Avenue (now Collins Avenue) would quickly fill to capacity.

 Mandan Central School as depicted on color linen postcard c.
 1911

-The schools' alumni would eventually buy a bell for the Central School, ordered from a forge in Northfield, Michigan.
-The massive 380-pound solid bronze bell was installed in the copula in 1914.
+The schools' alumni would eventually buy a bell for the Central School, ordered from the American Bell Foundry Company in Northfield, Michigan.
+The massive 1380-pound solid bronze bell was installed in the copula bell tower in 1914.

-The bell remained in the Central School cupola bell tower until June 1966 when it was moved to a plinth on the south side of the new high school building on the southside of the block.
-That building would later be repurposed as the city's junior high school when the current Mandan Senior High School building was opened in 1968.
+The bell remained in the Central School cupola until 1966 when the building was demolished upon completion of the new senior high school building.
+The bell was moved to a plinth on the south side entrance of the high school building which at that time served as the School District's junior high school.

 The bell was removed in 2016 and returned to the School District when the complex was sold to private investors.

 The bell along with the corner stone of the original Central School building and the description plaque from its former plinth, is now on display within the Mandan School District's current middle school at 2019 12th Avenue NW in northwest Mandan.